istopwg/ippregistry/README.md

 # IANA IPP Registry Tools

 This repository contains the tools used by the PWG IPP workgroup to maintain the [IANA IPP registry](http://www.iana.org/assignments/ipp-registrations) and sample IPP strings file.
-Two tools and a script are provided:
+Three tools and a script are provided:

 - apply-pending.sh, a script that applies a list of plain text registrations;
 - register, a tool to apply plain text registration templates to the current IANA IPP XML registry file; and
-- regtosm, a tool for generating a PWG Semantic Model XML schema (in development)
 - regtostrings, a tool for generating the ipp.strings file that provides localized strings for all registered attributes and values.
+- regtosm, a prototype tool for generating a PWG Semantic Model XML schema (in development, /not/ for production use!)

 ## Prerequisites